All Good Things Must End...

 If this system is used by the DM it must be extended to

-ALL characters and non-player races (i.e., humans, half-orcs, halfelves,
+ALL characters and non-player races (i.e., humans, half-orcs, half-elves,

 elves, halflings, gnomes and dwarves but not any monsters or

-humanoid—orcs, kobolds, giants, wyvems, etc. are excluded, and all
+humanoid—orcs, kobolds, giants, wyvems, etc. are excluded, and all <orcs and kobolds are PC options, and therefore have class levels>

-their hit points come from random die rolls).
+their HP come from random die rolls).

 Having established the beginning, we can now define the end.